molinfo-vienna/software-development/README.md

-# The public best-practice page for the Molecular Informatics group at the University of Vienna
+# The public best-practice page for the Molecular Informatics platform at the University of Vienna

 The official MolInfo-Vienna guidline for modern molecular informaticians to keep the focus on the reasearch than the how to set up their repository.
+The platform consists of three teams, [Christian-Doppler Laboratory for Molecular Infomatics in the Bioscience team]() the [Cheminfo team](), and the [comp3d team]().
+It is

 This setup guide is for everyone wanting to set up a molecular informatics project in python project quickly and easily.
 In order to maximize collaborations and reusability of each project, we recommend making a package out of your project.